pateketrueke/abstract-nested-router/README.md

 - `key` &mdash; Unique identity for any route handler
 - `exact` &mdash; Tell if routing should match exactly or not
+- `fallback` &mdash; Tell if the route should be used as last resort

 ### Params